ChibiOS/ChibiOS/readme.txt

 - NEW: Added SPIv2 support also to STM32WB and STM32WL.
 - FIX: Re-opened and fixed bug #1100
        (backported to 20.3.5)(backported to 21.11.2).
+- FIX: Fixed STM32 ADCv1 and ADCv5 do not allow prescaler divide value of 1
+       (bug #1230)(backported to 20.3.5)(backported to 21.11.2).
 - FIX: Fixed missing chech on STM32 SPIv2 DMA settings for SPI1 (bug #1229)
        (backported to 20.3.5)(backported to 21.11.2).
 - FIX: Fixed ARMv6-M port Keil compiler fail (bug #1228)